-Rhiannon joined the National Ballet of Canada as an Apprentice in 2013 and was promoted to Corps de Ballet in 2014, performing in all the classics and also contemporary works in Canada and overseas.
+Rhiannon joined the National Ballet of Canada as an Apprentice in 2013 and was promoted to corps de ballet in 2014, performing in all the classics and also contemporary works in Canada and overseas.
 She was the winner of the RBC Emerging Artist Apprentice Award in 2014.
-Rhiannon has performed corps and soloist roles in various Balanchine ballets such as Apollo, Four Temperaments, Divertimento No.15 and Rubies, in Wheeldon’s A Winter’s Tale and Alice’s Adventures in Wonderland, Neumeier’s Nijinsky and A Streetcar Named Desire, McGregor’s Genus, Ekman’s Cacti, and many more.
-She has also performed in Nureyev’s Sleeping Beauty, Kudelka’s Nutcracker and Swan Lake, Petipa’s Giselle, Bournonville’s La Sylphide.
-She was a part of the creation process for various new works such as Cote’s A Little Prince and Tuckett’s Pinocchio.
+Rhiannon has performed corps and soloist roles in Balanchine ballets including Apollo, Four Temperaments, Divertimento No.15 and Rubies, Christopher Wheeldon’s The Winter’s Tale and Alice’s Adventures in Wonderland, John Neumeier’s Nijinsky and A Streetcar Named Desire, Wayne McGregor’s Genus, Ekman’s Cacti, and many more.
+She has also performed in Nureyev’s Sleeping Beauty, Kudelka’s Nutcracker and Swan Lake, Giselle and La Sylphide.
+She was a part of the creation process for new works including Guillaume Côté’s A Little Prince and Will Tuckett’s Pinocchio.

 Rhiannon began her ballet training at Mount Eden Ballet Academy in Auckland.
 Winner of several national and international competitions, she won the RAD Alexander Grant Training Award, and reached the finals of the Robert and Elizabeth Albert Scholarship and the Alana Haines Australasian Awards (2005 and 2007), the latter offering her a scholarship to the Australian Ballet School.

 Rhiannon returned home in 2017 to join the Royal New Zealand Ballet.